Oates House

-The Oates House (also known as the Shoemaker House) is a historic home in Abbeville, Alabama.
-The house was originally built in 1900 by local farmer Ephraim Oates, cousin of Alabama Governor William C. Oates.
+The Oates House (also known as the Shoemaker House) is a historic home in Abbeville, Alabama, United States.
+The house was listed on the National Register of Historic Places in 1989.

+History

+Ephraim Oates had come to Henry County, Alabama, in 1839 at the age of 13.
+He took over the family farm and expanded it to over 5000 acres.
+In 1900, he purchased land in Abbeville from his cousin, Alabama Governor William C. Oates, and built a one-story house.
 In 1910, he greatly expanded the house, adding a second story and remodeling it in a Neoclassical style.
-The house was purchased in 1927 by the Shoemaker family, who added floor-to-ceiling casement windows to the front rooms.
+The house was purchased in 1927 by the Shoemaker family, who added floor-to-ceiling casement windows to the front rooms and built a sleeping porch, porte-cochère, and rear kitchen wing.

+Architecture

 The main façade is dominated by four Tuscan columns supporting a triangular pediment, creating a full-height entry portico.
 The main entrance has a transom and sidelights, and is flanked by floor-to-ceiling casement windows with a balcony above.
 End windows on the first floor and the four second floor windows are two-over-two double hung sash windows.
 The north side of the house features a porte-cochère supported by two Tuscan columns, with a balcony above.
 A shed-roofed sleeping porch adorns the south side, and on the rear is a one-story kitchen addition and screened porch.
 The interior features a central hall with rooms on either side on both floors.